 Yes.
-Students who are homeschooled may not elect the ROCO Option, as they do not receive grades in the same way that those students attending high schools do.
-They are required to submit SAT or ACT scores to be considered for admission to Rosemont College.
-International students may not elect ROCO Option.
-They must submit their TOEFL scores to be considered for admission.
+Students who are homeschooled may not elect the ROCO Option, as they do not receive grades in the same way that students who attend high schools do.
+Home schooled students are required to submit SAT/ACT scores.
+Also, international students must submit their TOEFL scores to be considered for admission.

-Interviews with Admissions Counselors may take place via Skype, Google Hangout, or Facetime, if a student cannot meet with a Counselor on campus.
+Interviews with Admissions Counselors may take place via Skype, Google Hangout, or Facetime, if you cannot meet with a counselor on the Rosemont campus.

-It is important to know that once a student chooses to apply to Rosemont without the ROCO Option, she/he cannot change her/his mind.
-In other words, if an applicant decides to submit SAT/ACT scores and then elects not to submit them because the scores didn't accurately convey her/his ability and would like to apply with the ROCO Option, she/he cannot.
-The converse is also true – a student cannot elect to apply to Rosemont with the ROCO Option and then change her/his mind and choose to submit their scores.
+Once you choose to apply to Rosemont without the ROCO Option, you may not change your mind.
+In other words, if you submit SAT/ACT scores but later feel that they didn't accurately convey your ability, you cannot switch to the ROCO Option.
+The converse is also true – you cannot apply to Rosemont with the ROCO Option and later change your mind and choose to submit scores.